 Ethical authority control practice

-In addition to staying informed about technological changes and the opportunities they present, catalogers must also remain aware of developments within other areas in the field.
+In addition to staying informed about technological changes and the opportunities they present, catalogers must also remain aware of ethical issues associated with authority control.
 Catalogers are increasingly cognizant of the significant power they have in the creation of personal name authority records, as they determine how a creator will be described in the authority record.
-While differentiation is an important aspect of authority work, careful consideration must be employed in determining which of several possible forms of a name should be used as the authorized form by which an individual will be known within the database and in selecting the key descriptors to include in authority records.
+While differentiation is an important aspect of authority work, careful consideration must be employed in determining which of several possible forms of a name should be used as the authorized access point by which an individual will be known within the database and in selecting the key descriptors to include in authority records.
 Two main areas of authority work that are impacted by ethical concerns center around the creation of name authorities and the use and selection of subjects.

 Many ethical issues faced by catalogers in creating, maintaining, and using name authority records surround the issues of privacy and safety.
 Consider, for example, the ethical issues that may come into play when doing name authority work for the creator of a zine, which is a low-distribution, self-published booklet generally used to convey personal experiences, information, or interests.
 Because zines may contain sensitive or very personal information, some zine creators do not want their identity known, or they may only use a partial name or a pseudonym.
 While the cataloger may feel the responsibility to do further research about a particular zine creator in order to connect all resources they have authored, being aware of the environments in which zines are created and distributed necessitates caution.
 The Zine Librarians Code of Ethics includes guidelines for identifying and creating authority records for zine creators which emphasize respecting their privacy and not exposing legal identities of zine creators when not explicitly found in the zines themselves.
 Name authority work also requires consideration of the safety of the subject of the name authority record when recording characteristics of the individual authors themselves.
 For example, the option to include gender terms in authority records has raised concerns from the library community about outing transgender and gender diverse individuals.
 While the Program for Cooperative Cataloging Ad Hoc Task Group on Gender in Name Authority Records published a report in 2016 to suggest best practices for recording gender, the discussion is still ongoing, with the issues of self-determination and consent at its core.
 These and many other issues require the intentional and thoughtful practice of ethical name authority work.